-Provisions for expenses Administrative expenses, as budgeted for the Oklahoma
+Provisions for expenses Administrative expenses, as budgeted for the and Judges.

-Uniform Retirement System for Justices and Judges.
+Oklahoma Uniform Retirement System for Justices

-Form of payment Active members who were contributing 8% of pay as of annuity.
+Form of payment Active members who were contributing 8% of pay as of August 31, 2005, are assumed to retire with an unreduced benefit payable as a 50% Joint and Survivor annuity.
+All other members are assumed to retire with a life-only annuity.

-August 31, 2005, are assumed to retire with an unreduced benefit payable as a 50% Joint and Survivor annuity.
-All other members are assumed to retire with a life-only process and are missing data, we assume they are 50 years old as of the valuation date with half a year of service.
+Missing age or service For members who have not completed the application process and are missing data, we assume they are 50 years old as of the valuation date with half a year of service.